ICRAR/rfi_ml/README.md

 ### Checkpointing
 `checkpoint.py` contains code for checkpointing the GAN model, optimiser, and epoch state.

-Saving checkpoints can utilise a separate process to write out a model state to disk in order to speed up the training loop.
-This can be enabled by setting `CHECKPOINT_USE_SAVE_PROCESS` to `True` in the config file.

 **Example Loading**
 ```python
 from torch.optim import Adam